EXCLUSIVE-S&P, Markit finalists for $1 bln-plus Barclays index unit -sources

 Reuters first reported in November that Barclays began exploring options for the index business following an approach from MSCI.

 Earlier this year, Northwestern Mutual Life Insurance Company also ran a competitive process to find a buyer for its index businesses, Russell Investments.
 London Stock Exchange Group Plc bought Russell, the creator of the well-known Russell 1000 Global Index, for $2.7 billion in cash.
-(Reporting by Mike Stone and Jessica Toonkel in New York; editing by Matthew Lewis and David Gregorio)
+(Reporting by Mike Stone and Jessica Toonkel in New York; editing by Matthew Lewis)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan